lukiwieser/shampoome/README.md

 ## Process

-Since the process is such an integral part of this project, here is a simplified version.
+Since the process is such an integral part of this project, here is a simplified version:

 ![process-diagram](docs/process-diagram.png)